 We define our critical accounting policies as those accounting principles that require us to make subjective estimates and judgments about matters that are uncertain and are likely to have a material impact on our financial condition and results of operations, as well as the specific manner in which we apply those principles.
-Our significant accounting policies are more fully described in Note 2 to our financial statements located in "Part I - Financial Information, Item 1.
-Financial Statements" in this Annual Report on Form 10-K. We have listed below our critical accounting estimates that we believe to have the greatest potential impact on our financial statements.
+Our significant accounting policies are more fully described in Note 2 to our financial statements located elsewhere in this Annual Report on Form 10-K. We have listed below our critical accounting estimates and accounting policies that we believe to have the greatest potential impact on our financial statements.
 Historically, our assumptions, judgments and estimates relative to our critical accounting estimates have not differed materially from actual results.